Trefeurig: Geography

 There are 5 churches in the community, namely St John's Church (Church in Wales), Horeb Church (Baptist Union of Wales), Salem Church (Congregational Federation in Wales), Siloa Church, Cwmerfyn Church (Independent), Capel Madoc (Calvinistic Methodist).
 There is a community primary school in Penrhyncoch, as well as Neuadd, a football club that plays on Baker Field and has a social club, a children's playground, and a playground.
 Pen-bont-rhyd-y-beddau also has a playground.
 Natural Resources Wales has installed car parks and footpaths in the forests at Gogerddan and Round Pond.
 They have also installed car parks and cycle and walking trails on the grounds around the lakes in the west of the community.

 An Eisteddfod and Show are held annually at Penrhyncoch Hall.

 Climate

 The Gogerddan Weather Monitoring Station opened in 1953, near to the present day site of IBERS.
+Since 1959, the highest recorded temperature at the weather station was 35.8 °C on 18 July 2022 and the lowest was -12.4 °C on 13 December 1981.

 Geology

 The rocks in Trefeurig have been dated to the early Silurian period, including mudstones and silt.

 Several rock bends occurred from the Devonian to the Permian eras, which caused faults to appear in the rock.
 The faults became filled with hot fluid pressed through the cracks from the ground below.
 These faults are now filled by quartz, with some amounts of lead, silver, zinc, and copper.
 The percentage of minerals differs from vein to vein.
 The Cwmsymlog vein is relatively heavy in silver and the Daren vein is relatively heavy in copper.